Inkosi Langalibalele Local Municipality elections

 It was established for the 2016 South African municipal elections by the merging of Imbabazane and uMtshezi local municipalities.

 In the election of 1 November 2021, the Inkatha Freedom Party (IFP) won a plurality of twenty-one seats on the council.

 Results

 The following table shows the composition of the council after past elections.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.